·8 min read

 What Counts as "Regional" Australia?

 The Department of Home Affairs designates almost everywhere outside Sydney, Melbourne, and Brisbane as "regional."
-This includes:
+That includes:

 • Adelaide, Perth, Hobart, Darwin, and Canberra (yes, most state capitals)